 The weather data displayed above is simply a jpeg image captured by the publishing software and uploaded to my website every 5 minutes.The jpeg has the same filename each time so it overwrites the old image.
-If your browser is set to cache images ( as most are to speed things up ) then the weather data will not update locally on your PC unless you clear your cache.
+If your browser is set to cache images ( as most are to speed things up ) then the weather data will not update locally on your PC unless you refresh or clear your cache.
 Depending on your settings and what browser you are using you may only need to do a refresh.

 you are visitor number